Alan Coren: Honours

 In 1973, Coren became the Rector of the University of St Andrews, after John Cleese.
 He held the position until 1976.

-Later years
+Personal life

+In 1963, Coren married Anne Kasriel, a consultant anaesthetist at Moorfields Eye Hospital.
+The couple went on to have two children, Giles and Victoria, who both became journalists.

+Illness

 In May 2006, Coren was bitten by an insect that gave him septicaemia, which led to his developing necrotising fasciitis.

-Death
+Death and legacy

 Coren died from lung cancer in 2007 at his home in north London.
-His body was buried at Hampstead Cemetery in north London.
-He was survived by his wife Anne (née Kasriel), a consultant at Moorfields Eye Hospital, whom he married in 1963, and their two children, Giles and Victoria, who are both journalists.
-Coren's cousin Michael Coren, who emigrated to Canada to become a journalist, credited him with much help.
+His was buried at Hampstead Cemetery in north London.

-An anthology of his writings, called The Essential Alan Coren – Chocolate and Cuckoo Clocks and edited by his children, was published on 2 October 2008.
+An anthology of his writings, called The Essential Alan Coren – Chocolate and Cuckoo Clocks and edited by his children, was published in October 2008.

+Coren is commemorated by a short road named Alan Coren Close, Cricklewood, London NW2 6GL.